ivanursul/ivanursul/articles-categories/java.md

 summary: Write once, run anywhere(c)
 ---

-My software engineering career started with Java.
-Over the past few years I realized that I spend less and less time writing code in Java and more time in different languages, analyzing logs, observing monitoring data or even doing non-technical things like reading emails(sometimes it can take a lot of time for me).
+Over the past few years I realized that I spend less and less time writing code in Java and more time doing non-technical things like reading emails(sometimes it can take a lot of time for me).

-So I decided to create a separate place in my blog, where Java world will be covered.
-I will start with covering basic things and will continue with more sophisticated, edge-cased articles.
+I decided to create a separate place in my blog, where Java world will be covered, so I will start with covering basic things and will continue with more sophisticated, edge-cased articles about the Java world.

 ### Collections

 Collections in Java is a framework that gives an API for working with a group of objects.
 You perform different kinds of operations like searching, sorting, insertion, removing.
 Some collections are good for one operations, while other collections are good for other operations.

 * [Lists](https://ivanursul.com/articles/java/lists)